quincythai/quincythai/README.md

 - 👋 Yo, I’m @quincythai
 - 👀 I’m majoring in computer science
-- 🌱 I’m currently learning Data Structures and Algorithms at UC Berkeley
+- 🌱 I’m currently learning Data Structures at UC Berkeley
-- 📫 Reach me Quincy#4734 on Discord.
+- 📫 Reach me at quincythai on discord

 <!---
 quincythai/quincythai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.